 Emails can be intercepted anywhere between originating email servers and destination email servers.
-Implementing opportunistic Transport Layer Security (TLS) encryption can mitigate this security risk while ensuring email servers remain compatible with each other.
+Implementing opportunistic Transport Layer Security (TLS) encryption can mitigate this security risk.
 However, opportunistic TLS encryption is susceptible to downgrade attacks.
 To mitigate this security risk, Mail Transfer Agent Strict Transport Security (MTA-STS) allows domain owners to indicate that email transfers should only occur if satisfactory TLS encryption is negotiated beforehand.

-Implementing MTA-STS reduces the opportunity for downgrade attacks during email transfers and provides visibility of when they are attempted.
-TLS reporting supports the implementation of MTA-STS by providing a mechanism for a domain owner to publish a location where reports can be submitted regarding the success or failure of attempts to initiate encrypted connections when sending emails to a specified domain.
+In support of MTA-STS implementations, TLS Reporting provides a mechanism for a domain owner to publish a location where reports can be submitted regarding the success or failure of attempts to initiate encrypted connections when sending emails to a specified domain.

-Control: ISM-0572; Revision: 4; Updated: Sep-21; Applicability: All; Essential Eight: N/A Opportunistic TLS encryption is enabled on email servers that make incoming or outgoing email connections over public network infrastructure.
+Control: ISM-0572; Revision: 4; Updated: Sep-21; Applicability: All; Essential Eight: N/AOpportunistic TLS encryption is enabled on email servers that make incoming or outgoing email connections over public network infrastructure.

-Control: ISM-1589; Revision: 2; Updated: Sep-22; Applicability: All; Essential Eight: N/A MTA-STS is enabled to prevent the unencrypted transfer of emails between complying servers.
+Control: ISM-1589; Revision: 3; Updated: Jun-24; Applicability: All; Essential Eight: N/A MTA-STS is enabled to prevent the unencrypted transfer of emails between email servers.